-The Minister of Transport, Kwaku Ofori Asiamah has attributed accidents on the roads, largely, to indiscipline on the part of drivers and underscored the need for a coordinated effort at addressing the menace
+The Minister of Transport, Mr Kwaku Ofori Asiamah, has attributed accidents on the roads largely to indiscipline on the part of drivers and underscored the need for a coordinated effort at addressing the menace.

-the minister, the killings on the roads were largely attributed to indiscipline, noting that statistics from the National Roads Safety Commission (NRSC) indicate that about 80 of all road crashes were caused by human error, of which were linked to indiscipline on the part of drivers.
+The minister said statistics from the National Road Safety Commission (NRSC) indicated that about 80 per cent of all road crashes were caused by human error, majority of which were linked to indiscipline on the part of drivers.

-The Minister made those remarks on when he visited last Friday's accident victims at the Trauma and Specialist Hospital, Winneba and the St. Luke Catholic Hospital at Apam, in the Central Region.
+The minister made those remarks on Monday, when he visited victims of last Friday's accident at Ekumfi near Mankesim at the Trauma and Specialist Hospital, Winneba and the St. Luke Catholic Hospital at Apam in the Central Region.

 Ghana News Headlines